 (Request for Information from Students)

-The Office of Financial Aid and Student Accounts has begun loading student FAFSA data into the student information system and requesting information and/or documents from students to complete their financial aid file for 2013-2014.
+The Office of Financial Aid and Student Accounts continues to load student FAFSA data into the student information system and requests information and/or documents from students to complete their financial aid file for 2013-2014.

 Check PCSTAR[Opens in New Window] DAILY to monitor your financial aid status and watch for emails from the Office of Financial Aid and Student Accounts sent to your Purdue Calumet email address and your personal email address as provided on the FAFSA.